Batman Begins (video game)

 Batman Begins is a stealth action-adventure game based on the film of the same name, exploring the first year of Batman's crusade against crime.
 It was released in June 2005 for the Game Boy Advance, GameCube, PlayStation 2, and Xbox.
 The console version of the game was developed by Eurocom and co-published by Electronic Arts and Warner Bros.
 Interactive Entertainment in conjunction with DC Comics.
-Vicarious Visions developed a distinct version of the game for Game Boy Advance, and Klear Games adapted the game for mobile phones, with both featuring action-platform gameplay.
-The film's original cast provided a voice-over reprisal in the game, with the exception of Gary Oldman, who portrays James "Jim" Gordon in the film and was replaced by Gavin Hammon in the game.
+Vicarious Visions developed a distinct version of the game for the Game Boy Advance, and Klear Games adapted the game for mobile phones, with both featuring action-platform gameplay.
+The film's original cast provided a voice-over reprisal in the game, with the exception of Gary Oldman, who portrays James Gordon in the film and was replaced by Gavin Hammon in the game.

 The game received mixed reviews upon release.
-A PlayStation Portable version was planned, but subsequently cancelled for unknown reasons.
-A sequel, Batman: The Dark Knight, based on the 2008 film of the same name, was developed for the PlayStation 3 and Xbox 360, but ultimately got cancelled as well.
-This made Batman Begins the last Batman film released by Warner Bros. to receive a video-game tie-in.
+A PlayStation Portable version was planned but got cancelled for unknown reasons.
+A sequel, Batman: The Dark Knight, based on the 2008 film of the same name, was developed for the PlayStation 3 and Xbox 360 before being cancelled as well.
+This made Batman Begins the last Batman film released by Warner Bros. to receive a video game tie-in.

 Gameplay

 Batman Begins is an action-adventure game incorporating both beat 'em up and stealth elements.
-The player controls Batman from a third-person perspective, who has access to several gadgets that can be put to good use during both combat and stealth segments.
-These include batarangs, smoke grenades, flash bang grenades, and a 'High Frequency Transponder', which summons bats to gather around and incapacitate enemies with "fear" (a gameplay mechanic unique to this game).
+The player controls Batman from a third-person perspective, who has access to several gadgets that can be used during both combat and stealth segments.
+These include batarangs, smoke bombs, flash bang grenades, and a 'High Frequency Transponder', which summons bats to gather around and incapacitate enemies with "fear" (a gameplay mechanic unique to this game).

 During stealth segments, the player can interact with the environment to create various circumstances that scare off enemies, such as explosions or dropping crates near them, making them easier to subdue.
-It is also essential to outsmart armed enemies, especially those with guns, by using the environment to one's advantage.
-If they are intimidated, they will drop their firearms.
-Fear also plays a role in the combat segments, where, if the fear bar is filled, it allows the player to finish off the last remaining enemy with a single hit.
+It is also essential to outsmart armed enemies, especially those with guns, by using the environment to one's advantage; if armed enemies are intimidated, they will drop their firearms.
+Fear also plays a role in the combat segments, where, if the fear bar is filled, players can finish off the last remaining enemy with a single hit.
 The overall stealth gameplay is reminiscent of the Splinter Cell series.

-Aside from the combat and stealth segments, the game also incorporates several combat racing sections where the player drives the Tumbler.
+Aside from the combat and stealth sections, the game also incorporates several combat racing levels where the player drives the Tumbler.
 The game features several alternate costumes for Batman to wear, which are unlocked after completing the main story.
 Aside from the story, there is a "Gallery of Fear", where the player can view various enemies and villains they have encountered throughout the game and read their bios.

 Synopsis

-The game closely follows the film's plot, albeit with minor modifications, such as the introduction of scenes absent from the film, or expanding upon certain events depicted in the film.
+The game closely follows the film's plot, albeit with several modifications, such as the introduction of new scenes or expanding upon certain events depicted in the film.
 The game features over 20 clips from the film that serve as in-game cutscenes between levels.